-This is an easy vegan BBQ popcorn recipe with maple syrup, smoked paprika, chipotle powder and more.
+This is an easy vegan BBQ flavored popcorn recipe with maple syrup, smoked paprika, chipotle powder and more.
 It’s smoky, sweet, spicy, and savory.
 It’s texture is crunchy and light.
-As you snack, it doesn’t leave seasoning all over your fingers, as some BBQ flavored popcorn recipes do.
-In the end, it’s a homemade smoky maple BBQ popcorn that dares you not to finish the entire bowl.
+As you snack, it doesn’t leave seasoning all over your fingers, as some recipes do.
+In the end, it’s flavor dares you not to finish the entire bowl.

 While it’s awesome for everyday snacking, it seems like it would also be a great gift at the holidays, like Christmas.
 I would be thrilled to get a tin of smoky maple BBQ popcorn and maybe you know some folks that would love it too? 😊